lowkey42/lowkey42.github.com/_posts/2021-05-02-world_creation.md

 </div>

-### Case 3: Three preexisting edges
+### Case 3: Three Preexisting Edges

 The opposite of Case 1 is also not too complex: All three vertices of our face are already connected by edges and we currently have a hole where we want to create the face.
-Because all connections are already established in this case, we don't have to connect any edge, but just create a new face and set the origin of the dual edges leaving the face accordingly.
+Because all connections are already established in this case, we don't have to connect any edge, but just create a new face and set the origin of the dual edges leaving the face accordingly{% note and possibly remove them from the boundary edge-ring, if they don't already form a distinct ring %}.

-### The edge case{% note It's never so simple %}
+### The Edge-Case{% note It's never so simple... %}

 We owe the simplicity of the previous cases primarily to one assumption: If a vertex already has a face we also share an edge with this face.